krull/docker-janus/README.md

 ```
 ./configure --prefix=/opt/janus --enable-post-processing --disable-rabbitmq --disable-docs --disable-mqtt --disable-boringssl
 ```
 On future releases, I will include a way to build with toggle-able way to enable/disable plugins.
-Another approach is to enable everything, and disable unecessary plugins in the `janus.cfg` configuration file.
+Another approach is to enable everything, and disable unnecessary plugins in the `janus.cfg` configuration file.
 ```
 DataChannels support:      yes
 BoringSSL (no OpenSSL):    no